mwojnars/hypertag/README.md

 Templating languages, like Jinja or Django's templates, require that functions are explicitly declared as filters before they can be used in template code.
 In Hypertag, there are _no_ such restrictions.
-Rather, all _callables_ (functions, methods, class constructors etc.) can be used in pipelines without special preparation.
+Rather, all _callables_ (functions, methods, class instantiation etc.) can be used in pipelines without special preparation.
 A pipeline is just another syntax for a function call, so every expression of the form:

     EXPR : FUN(*args, **kwargs)